 HR and business professionals are expanding their competencies and skills just as those in other fields.
 We are seeing new opportunities to help organizations grow and successfully achieve their visions and goals.
 The field of Organization Development (OD) is coming into its own.
 In fact, the value of OD is escalating in the eyes of our business partners.
 Therefore, a greater interest in OD careers has surfaced.
-One of the hot new roles is that of OD Process Consultants.

-These are truly exciting times for OD Process Consultants.
+These are truly exciting times for OD Process Professionals.
 We are becoming valued business partners, who collaborate and serve as facilitators and guides in assisting businesses to develop healthy, high performing, self-renewing organizations.
 That is a tremendous responsibility!
 Our selfless dedication to our businesses is both challenging and fun as we build our place in the organization as trusted collaborators.
-Process Consulting is seen as a superior style of consulting.
+OD Process Consulting is seen as a superior style of consulting.

 We are seen as helpers, change leaders, trusted advisors, process improvers, and performance improvers.
 However, we need to earn our seat at the table and then keep it.
 This new role requires us to continuously improve our own capabilities and skills so we can add value and support critical business initiatives and operational effectiveness.

 In order to reinvent ourselves and make the change from business professional to OD Process Professional, we need to apply new skill sets.
 We need to be able to demonstrate the following skills: